The Fraternal Order

 1.02 PRINCIPAL OFFICE.
 The principal office of the corporation is located in EI Paso, Texas, with the registered Post Office address being c/o U.S. Border Patrol Museum, 4315 Woodrow Bean Trans Mountain Drive Loop 375, EI Paso, Texas, 79924.
 For the purpose of these By-Laws any reference to the "principal office" of the corporation shall be deemed to refer to such location as may be determined by the Board of Directors and set forth in a resolution duly adopted.
 The corporation may have such other offices, either within or outside the State of Texas, as the business of the corporation may require and the Board of Directors may determine.

 2.01 No corporate seal shall be required.
 However, for ceremonial purposes, the corporation may use a seal which will be circular in form and have the words, "The Fraternal Order of Retired Border Patrol Officers" around the outer edge thereof and an outline of the United States in the center thereof, with the words "U.S. Border Patrol" overlaying the outline.
+Commercial venture or sales of items or goods with the seal will only be authorized through the U.S. Border Patrol Museum.
+Items sold will be solely for the non-profit benefit of the Museum or FORBPO.

 BUSINESS OF THE CORPORATION